-4. We draw attention to Note 15 in the financial statements regarding accumulated loss exceeding the Net Worth of the Company and the financial statements being prepared on going concern basis.
-Our opinion is not modified in this respect;
+4. We draw attention to Note 13 in the financial statements regarding accumulated loss exceeding Net Worth of the Company and financial statements are prepared on a going concern basis for the reasons stated therein.
+Our opinion is not modified in this respect